What is the Privacy Sandbox?

 Preventing Fraud

-To combat online fraud, Google plans to introduce what it calls "trust tokens" through the Trust Token API.
-A trust token can be placed on a user's browser based on their online behavior.
+To combat online fraud, Google planned to introduce what it called "trust tokens" through the Trust Token API.
+A trust token can be placed on a user's browser based on their online behaviour.
 As the user navigates, various sites can verify this trust, confirming that the user is indeed human.

 Conclusion

-The Privacy Sandbox initiative aims to enable effective online advertising while protecting privacy.
-This initiative is still in the testing phase, and Google encourages advertisers and developers to comment and enrich its proposals. (πŸ‘‰πŸΌ Directly here)
+The Privacy Sandbox initiative aimed to enable effective online advertising while protecting user privacy.
+Now discontinued, this Google initiative encouraged advertisers and developers to comment on and refine its proposals (👉🏼 directly via these surveys).

 It's clear that transitioning to a cookie-less world won't be easy.
 Yet, this change is essential to ensure user respect.
 To prepare for it, feel free to contact us.